LOCAL KNOWLEDGE

 cheviot street.jpg

-Postscript: our Atelier partner with the local knowledge also happens to be a Lambeth resident.
+Postscript: Ian also happens to be a Lambeth resident.
 He described himself as "pretty chuffed" on finding out that his own road was going to get a new nameplate.
-Although Berthold is sadly no longer with us, his beautiful font is now firmly in position and our partner still gets a fleeting glimpse of Berthold every day as he walks past the nameplate on his way to our studio.
+Although Wolpe is sadly no longer with us, his beautiful font is now part of Ian's daily commute to our Atelier studio.

 Other Lambeth projects: Triangulating a Circle, Street Collaboration, In van Gogh's Footsteps, Hand Lettering Revival, Lost and found